qorrhkddn/wily/README.md

 wily is a mp3 player for your phone.
-It has panache, and offline storage.
+It has style, and offline storage.

 ## Future Ideas